numToStr/Comment.nvim/README.md

     end
 }

--- or with some spicy logic
+-- OR with some spicy logic
+-- NOTE: The example below is a proper integration and it is RECOMMENDED.
 {
     ---@param ctx Ctx
     pre_hook = function(ctx)
-        local u = require('Comment.utils')
-        if ctx.ctype == u.ctype.line or ctx.cmotion == u.cmotion.line then
-            -- Only comment when we are doing linewise comment or up-down motion return require('ts_context_commentstring.internal').calculate_commentstring()
+        -- Only calculate commentstring for tsx filetypes if vim.bo.filetype == 'typescriptreact' then
+            -- Detemine whether to use linewise or blockwise commentstring local type = ctx.ctype == require('Comment.utils').ctype.line and '__default' or '__multiline'
+            return require('ts_context_commentstring.internal').calculate_commentstring({ key = type })
         end
-    end
+    end,
 }
 ```